Last Updated on June 20, 2024

 This time the program successfully executes with no error.

-Unlike Platform Threads, Virtual Threads are created in Heap memory, and assigned to a Carrier Thread (Platform) only there is work to be done.
+Unlike Platform Threads, Virtual Threads are created in Heap memory, and assigned to a Carrier Thread (Platform) only if there is work to be done.

 This way we can create many virtual threads with very low memory footprint and at the same time ensure backward compatibility.